jquery/jquery.org/pages/conduct/enforcement-manual.md

 If the incident involves physical danger, any member of the committee may -- and should -- act unilaterally to protect safety.
 This can include contacting law enforcement (or other local personnel) and speaking on behalf of the jQuery Foundation.

-In situations where an individual group member acts unilaterally, they must report their actions to the comittee for review within 24 hours.
+In situations where an individual group member acts unilaterally, they must report their actions to the committee for review within 24 hours.

 ### Resolutions

-The comittee must agree on a resolution by consensus.
+The committee must agree on a resolution by consensus.
 If the group cannot reach consensus and deadlocks for over a week, the group will turn the matter over to the board for resolution.

 Possible responses may include: